sigmer/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 * Nuget (https://www.nuget.org/) and [top-extensions-nuget.md](top-extensions-nuget.md)

-* .NET Framework 4.5 or higher
+* .NET Framework 4.7.2 or higher

-* Visual Studio 2015 or higher, as specified in [top-extensions-install-software.md](top-extensions-install-software.md)
+* Visual Studio 2019 or higher, as specified in [What are the IDE specific installs required for Visual Studio?](top-ap-cli.md#FAQ)

 * Understanding of the C# programming language